hsk81/yeoman-generator-dizmo/README.md

 ?
 And your email? name.surname@mail.net
 ```

-The `dizmo` generator asks you some questions -- let's have a look at them:
+The `dizmo` generator asks you some questions &ndash; let's have a look at them:

 ```text
 ?
 Name your dizmo: MyDizmo